-Possibly the best reason I looked forward to go to work everyday at Dimension Data is because of the opportunity to work closely and be mentored by Mark.
+Possibly the best reason I looked forward to going to work everyday is because of the opportunity to work closely and be mentored by Mark.
 I see him as a true software craftsman who is passionate about code and cares a lot about code quality, readability and testability.
 He can lead teams, mentor teammates, commit production code within time and budget while giving a helping hand with whatever is the issue of the day.

 Sr. QA/Automation Engineer, Verizon

 [Mark] produced solid designs.
 He was an expert at Python (and apparently Ruby too).
 He seemed to know about every Open Source project out there.
 His mastery of all things Git and GitHub were critical support to several of us who had never used Git before.
 All in all, Mark was an invaluable resource to the project and to the team.
 He seemed to get his dozen projects done in time while simultaneously providing whatever technical support was being asked of him by the team.